riedyw/PoshFunctions/Docs/ConvertFrom-DateTime.md

 ```

 ### -Unix
-Converts a datetime to a UnixEpoch which is the number of seconds since '1/1/1970 12:00:00 AM UTC'
+Switch to convert a datetime to a UnixEpoch which is the number of seconds since '1/1/1970 12:00:00 AM UTC'

 ```yaml
 Type: SwitchParameter